-We understand that many Wasatch Nature School families may have concerns about summer camp as well as the upcoming school year and how these programs may be affected by COVID-19.
-We have communicable-disease control plans in place that will be revised as needed as additional guidance is provided.
+We understand that many Wasatch Nature School families may have concern about the upcoming school year and how these programs may be affected by COVID-19.
+We have communicable disease control plans in place that will be revised as needed as additional guidance is provided.
 We will continue to make new updates as new information becomes available.

 Some of our current strategies for preventing the spread of communicable disease and illness including COVID-19 include:

 -Building a culture that takes health and hygiene seriously in an age-appropriate and playful way through the use of poems, games, etc.

 -Modeling and enforcing appropriate sneezing and coughing behavior.
 Coughing into the elbow and shoulder, not into hands or open air.